wp-plugins/football-pool/readme.txt

 * New feature: the plugin option to always show predictions of other players.
 Regardless of the fact if matches are editable for your contenders.
 * New shortcode to support the user defined rankings.
 * New shortcode to show prediction form for a group of matches and/or bonus questions.
+* New feature: ability to use result of matches in multiple match types as data for the Groups page.
+This option can be set in the plugin options screen (thanks to Eli for reporting this).
+* New feature: option to show user's avatar in the ranking tables.
 * All dates in the front-end are localized using date_i18n().
 * Clean up: all plugin options are stored in a single array in the wp_options table.
 * Bug fix: if charts were disabled the plugin could break other plugins that use javascript (thanks AndresCZ).